Rapid Access Expansion programme (RAcE)

 Governance and project oversight

-The RAcE programme is governed by an international steering group, which provides general oversight and advice to the WHO Global Malaria Programme regarding the development and implementation of RAcE 2015, to help improve the relevance, impact and sustainability of the programme.
-A project review panel has been appointed to review applications for grants received from nongovernmental organizations and to make recommendations to WHO on which grant applications to accept and which ones to reject, with brief justifications.
+The RAcE programme is governed by an international steering group, which provides general oversight to the WHO Global Malaria Programme to help improve the relevance, impact, and sustainability of the RAcE programme.
+A project review panel has been appointed to review grant applications from nongovernmental organizations and to make recommendations to WHO.

 For further information, please contact: